 Mode of Payment : Net Banking | Credit Card | Debit Card | Paytm | BHIM

-Step 3: Upload Scanned Images of Documents – The third step in the application process of JEE Main is to upload the scanned images of the specified documents in the prescribed format and dimensions.
+Step 3: Upload Scanned Images – The third step is to upload the scanned images of the photo, signature and class 12 marksheet/admit card in the prescribed format and dimensions.

 Specifications of Scanned Documents